brainwipe/icar/books/core/Chapters as Markdown/ch3-background-2.md

 99.9% of the human population is Genus One, which is the direct descendant of homo sapiens.
 Genus Two are mutated zombies.
 Genus Three are a humanist evolutionary step, with psyonic powers.
 Genus Four are a technologist, with a close binding to machines.

 ### Genus Two
-Genus Two is a walking, rotting humanoid with a pro-active immune system that can leave the host to attack viruses outside of the body; recoding the genetic makeup of any compatible life forms.
+Genus Two is a shmabling, rotting zombie humanoid with a pro-active immune system that can leave the host to attack viruses outside of the body; recoding the genetic makeup of any compatible life forms.
 They have a low intelligence, live for around 20 years after infection and are driven by the need to feed on clean flesh.
 Genus Two can survive in harsh environments such as sparse oxygen, extreme heat or cold and are immune to disease and poison.

 One in a million babies are born Genus Two, their mutation only appearing when the umbilical chord is cut.
 Within a second they infect the mother and anyone nearby, which is why every birth in Human Occupied Space is performed in an instant-incinerator equipped delivery suite with a single automaton midwife.
-On detection of a Genus Two, the room is flash incinerated.
+On detection of a Genus Two, the room is flash incinerated leaving only an automaton with glowing red skin.
+In the most extreme Humanist colonies, midwives are still human and suffer the same straight-to-dust fate as the baby and mother.

 The genetic road to Genus Two began during the Aran war, where people were forced to survive on foods that were mildly poisonous.
 Over tens of thousands of years, the human race kept adapting in this way, improving the efficiency and potency of their immune system.
 It now only takes a small mutation at birth to turn that brutal immune system into a deadly one.

-### How Genus Two appear
-A Genus Two is either created from another Genus Two or can be given birth to.
-The mother is scanned during birth and if her physiology starts to change, she is quarantined and then usually killed with her child.
-Every child born in Human Occupied Space is born in an instant-incinerator equipped delivery suite and a single Automaton midwife performs the delivery.
-If the baby born is detected as Genus Two (which comes apparent after the umbilical chord is severed) then the contents of the room is flash-incinerated, leaving only an Automaton with glowing hot red skin.

 ### The Droids as the saviour from Genus Two
-The number of Genus Two after year 85000 was large enough for the Imperium to commission a deadly number of robots to deal with the problem, these are now known as the Droids.
-Genus Two can bring down whole colonies where the medics are not prepared but this only really happens outside of Human Occupied Space.
+The number of colonies fallen to Genus Two after year 89000 was large enough for the Imperium to commission a deadly number of robots to deal with the problem, these are now known as the Droids.
+Genus Two can bring down whole colonies but this only happens in colonies that believe in nature over technology or when the birth is unexpectedly early.
 Droids treat Genus Two humans as a low threat but will seek to eradicate them.

 ### Genus Three
 Genus Three was discovered by Star Scientifica at some point in the year 90000.
 Very little is known about the Genus as yet and thus it is kept completely secret from the general public.
-No-one outside of Star Sci and the very highest people in the Imperium know of its existence.
+No-one outside of Star Sci and the most senior positions in the Imperium know of its existence.

-Only one in ten billion births (a few each day) turn out to have this genus and it can be very difficult to spot.
-Genus Three humans have extended mental powers (which scientists argue are latent in the human brain).
-This emerges with the onset of puberty and can be frightening to the person in the extreme.
+Only one in ten billion births (a few each day) turn out to have this Genus and there is no medical test for it.
+Genus Three humans have psyonic powers, which scientists believe are latent in the human brain.
+This emerges with the onset of puberty and can be frightening.
 A person has a psychic pool that fills slowly with psychic energy.
 When a power is used for some mental feat, the pool drains a little.
-If the person goes through some sort of emotional upheaval, then the pool will fill a lot quicker.
+If the person goes through emotional stress, then the pool will fill a lot quicker.

-Genus Threes are not dangerous to the rest of the human populace as Genus Twos are.
+Genus Threes are no more dangerous to humanity than anyone else.
 It can be passed on to children (it's a recessive gene), but it is not contagious.
-A Genus three can have differing amounts of ability.
+A Genus Three can have differing amounts of ability.
 This power may be controlled (player chooses to do something) or uncontrolled (GM chooses when and how the psychic power is used).

-Certain mental phenomena appear to group together.
-Thus there are power packages, as described below.
+Certain mental phenomena appear to group together:

 _Genus 3 Powers_